yormy/tripwire-laravel/_docs/00___TODO.md

 Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

 # CODE:
 check if loggingConfig does CHECK the data, but only not stores to databse.

 recode honeypot, that it is is just one of the many wires generate reset url, how is this not blocked by tripwire ?

-regext, this replaces a space with an optional space, so unionselect is also recognized, this is not good I guess
-    public static function makeWhitespaceSafe(string $signature): string
-    {
-        return str_replace(' ', self::FILLER. '*', $signature); // ????
-    }

-Convert contfig to env and docu

 # DOCS
 | PAGE MISSING